Saint Thomas, Barbados

-The parish of Saint Thomas ("St. Thomas") is found in the centre of Barbados.
+The landlocked parish of St. Thomas is in the centre of Barbados.
 It is one of only two landlocked parishes in the island, the other being Saint George to the south.

 Saint Thomas is represented in the House of Assembly of Barbados by Cynthia Forde.

-The area of Sturges in St. Thomas contains a number of broadcast antennas for the island.
-Included one which fell onto nearby properties in 2018.
+The area of Sturges in St. Thomas contains a number of broadcast antennas for the island, including one which fell onto nearby properties in 2018.

 Geography

 Populated places

 There are no cities in St. Thomas.
 The central village of the parish is Welchman Hall.
 The eponymous St. Thomas Church is located west of Rock Hall on Highway 2A.
 The majority of the population lives in the extreme southwest of the parish, in the catchment area of Bridgetown.
 The biggest places there are Welches, Redmans and Arthur's Seat.
 Shop Hill, White Hill and Edgehill are centrally located in the southwest.
 Welchman Hall is in the center, Rock Hall in the West and Clifton Hill in the east.
 The north is sparsely populated.

 The parish contains the following major villages: